qooxdoo/qooxdoo/docs/core/classes.md

 the implementation can change unexpectedly at run time.
 Always specify class names explicitly in static methods.

-You should also not use the `this` keyword in purely static classes, because static methods can be used without context and therefore `this` is not guaranteed.
+Unless you know how the static method is called in all cases, you should also not use the `this` keyword in purely static classes, because static methods can be used without context and therefore `this` is not guaranteed.

 ## Usage of Interfaces and Mixins